transmission/transmission/docs/rpc-spec.md

 `ipProtocol` indicates the IP protocol version to be used to check the port status.
-Set to `0` to *only* check for IPv4 port status, set to `1` to *only* check for IPv6 port status, or omit it to check if the port is open on *any* of the IP protocols.
+Set to `0` to *only* check for IPv4 port status, set to `1` to *only* check for IPv6 port status, or omit it to check if the port is open on *any* of the IP protocol versions.

 Response arguments:
 | Key | Value Type | Description